 Korea and Australia to India, Malaysia, Thailand, Mongolia and the Philippines (ERI-NET, 2016).
-In part, the cross-curricular and 'non-academic' nature of these approaches reflect what are seen to be practical difficulties of integrating these skills into formal education systems, particularly as policy-makers and educators tend to perceive these skills as not linked directly to student success in comparison to traditional academic and workforce-related skills (Care et al., 2017).
+In part, the crosscurricular and 'non-academic' nature of these approaches reflect what are seen to be practical difficulties of integrating these skills into formal education systems, particularly as policy-makers and educators tend to perceive these skills as not linked directly to student success in comparison to traditional academic and workforce-related skills (Care et al., 2017).

 These recent changes are often part of long-standing reforms.
 For example, Singapore has introduced a 'Framework for 21st Century Competencies and Student Outcomes' which reflects two decades of curriculum development through successive 'Masterplans for ICT in Education' and a long-standing focus on 'applied learning' and 'learning for life' (Tan et al., 2017).
 Similarly, the provincial government of Alberta, Canada has also fostered cross-curriculum competencies in twenty-first century skills since 2009.
-The Alberta curriculum now includes a range of 'competencies for engaged thinkers and ethical citizens with an entrepreneurial spirit', focusing on managing information, creativity and innovation, global citizenship, problemsolving and critical thinking (Alberta Ministry of Education, 2013).
+The Alberta curriculum now includes a range of 'competencies' for engaged thinkers and ethical citizens with an entrepreneurial spirit', focusing on managing information, creativity and innovation, global citizenship, problemsolving and critical thinking (Alberta programme funded by Intel, Cisco and Microsoft and led by the University of Melbourne.
+This project developed measurable definitions and pedagogies with a focus on developing new assessment methodologies for complex technology-related skills such as collaborative problem-solving (Griffin and Care, 2015).
+This resulted in a useful set of frameworks and resources, including a